wannier-berri/wannier-berri-org/README.md

 Contributing
 ------------
-You all will be given write acess to the repository.
-Please use it with caution.
-If you spot a typo, or have some small changes - do not hesitate to correct it in the master branch.
-However, if you make more extensive changes, first try them on another branch.
+You all will be given write acess to the repository , but master branch is protected.
+Please, create a branch and make a PR for any change.

 PDF images
 ----------